Updated on: November 1, 2024

 🥉3.
 Panda Free Antivirus for Windows — Good Virus Protection With Decent Extras

-One reason Panda is a good choice for Windows users is its Rescue Kit, which allows you to download a bootable version of Panda to a USB drive and then use the USB drive to clean an infected PC and get it up and running again.
-Very few antiviruses offer this feature, and I’m very happy that Panda includes it in its free version!
+One reason Panda’s free antivirus is a good choice for Windows users is its Rescue Kit, which allows you to download a bootable version of Panda to a USB drive and then use the USB drive to clean an infected PC and get it up and running again.
+You can download a bootable copy of Windows from Microsoft’s website and use its repair function, but in my tests, Panda was better than Windows at spotting malware on a PC that won’t start.

-Additionally, I like that Panda has a gaming mode in its free antivirus — whenever you’re playing a game or watching a video in full screen, Panda automatically suspends notifications.
-That said, I prefer Norton for gaming, as it doesn’t cause any slowdown, allowing for smooth and uninterrupted gaming.
+I like that Panda has a gaming mode in its free antivirus — whenever you’re playing a game or watching a video in full screen, Panda automatically suspends notifications.
+Windows Defender doesn’t do this by default, but I still prefer Norton for gaming, as the gaming mode can actually speed up your PC (especially if you subscribe to the gamer plan).

 Panda’s free antivirus also comes with a secure (but limited) VPN.
 It provides fast connection speeds, but it only lets you connect to 1 server and has a data limit of 150 MB per day — this is a big improvement over Avira’s 500 MB per month, but it’s still not nearly enough data for streaming or file sharing.
-If you’re interested in unlimited streaming or torrenting, you’ll need a better VPN (check out our list of the best antiviruses with VPNs here).
+If you’re interested in unlimited streaming or torrenting, you’ll need a better VPN (check out our list of the best antiviruses with VPNs here or our list of the best free VPNs).

-The Panda Dome Premium plan offers unlimited VPN data (and access to worldwide servers), and it also has extra features like a firewall, anti-ransomware protection, anti-phishing protection, advanced system tune-up tools, a password manager, and basic parental controls, for $66.99 / year.
+The Panda Dome Premium plan offers an unlimited-data VPN (and access to worldwide servers), and it also has extra features like a firewall, anti-ransomware protection, anti-phishing protection, advanced system tune-up tools, a password manager, and basic parental controls for $63.00 / year.
 All of Panda’s premium plans come with a 30-day money-back guarantee.

 Bottom Line:

 Panda’s free antivirus is a good, easy-to-use antivirus, offering 100% free real-time malware protection.
-With lightweight malware scanning, an automatic gaming mode, a Rescue Kit, and a VPN, Panda is an excellent free internet security product.
-However, the VPN is limited to 150 MB per day on a single server.
-If you want unlimited VPN access — and other extras like a firewall, anti-phishing, password manager, and basic parental controls — you’ll need to upgrade.
-Panda offers 4 different pricing tiers for paid users, which start at $23.99 / year, so it’s easy to find the right plan for you — or you can just give Panda Free a try and upgrade later.
+With lightweight malware scanning, an automatic gaming mode, a Rescue Kit, and a VPN, Panda is an excellent free internet security product that improves on Windows’s default tools.
+But if you want an unlimited-data VPN and other extras like a firewall, anti-phishing, password manager, and basic parental controls — you’ll need to upgrade.
+Panda offers 4 pricing tiers for paid users, which start at $20.00 / year, so it’s easy to find the right plan for you — or you can just give Panda Free a try and upgrade later.

 Read the full Panda review here >